 Via Hwy 50 – Echo Lakes:

 Less than 3 hours from the East Bay up Hwy 50 to Echo Lake summit.
 Follow the signs for the Snow-Park.
-You can park at the Snow Park (permit required).
+You can park at the Snow Park (permit required– and don’t blow off this cost unless you want a ticket).
 The trail to Echo Lake is fairly easy– it’s an unplowed road that will take you to the lake (maybe a mile?).
 Once at the lake, you can either tromp around exploring until your people are ready for the return, or you can find the Tahoe Rim Trail signs and continue on the north side of the lake for, well, probably many more miles than your snowshoers will want to complete.
 (The complete Tahoe Rim Trail is 165 miles.)

 Via Hwy 88- between Hwy 89 & Carson Pass